zerico007/gradebook/README.md

 gradebook web app
 Hello,

 I have created a web application called CS50 Gradebook.
-I am currently a teacher, so a gradebook was the most "useful" tool I could think to created.

 The Gradebook web app allows you first of all to register using a username, subject and a password.